gcccheng/wugui/cvenglish.md

 ##### Value Created

 - Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.

+#### ★ Automating Patching of Red Hat VM (sole role)
+- The manual patching process for a large-scale Red Hat environment was time-consuming and prone to errors, requiring a more efficient automated solution.

+##### Responsibilities

+- Designed and implemented an Ansible-based workflow with Red Hat Satellite to automate patching.

+##### Value Created

+- Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.
+-
 #### Infrastructure Standardization and Automation(sole role)
 - The current infrastructure management was manual, inconsistent, and lacked standardization, leading to inefficiencies and errors across different environments.